What is cloud storage?

 Your files are stored on secure, online servers where they're protected from accidents and viruses.
 If something happens to your computer or phone, you don't have to worry about file loss.
 You can access your files in the cloud any time you're connected to the internet, on any of your devices.

-In your courses, you and your students can instantly connect to multiple web apps where you store files.
-Blackboard Learn uses a cloud integration service for easy access to web apps in one location.
+In your course, you can instantly connect to multiple web apps where you store files.
+Blackboard Learn uses a cloud integration service for easy access to many web apps in one location.

 When you access cloud storage for the first time, you choose the web app you want to connect to:

 - OneDrive for Business

 If you have an institution OneDrive account, use OneDrive for Business.

 - Google Drive™

 Next, sign in and allow the cloud integration service to connect to your web app.

 You can to use your institutional account as well as personal accounts to login to the service and upload files.
 However, 'stored accounts' inside Learn are not supported anymore.
 We still support OneDrive for Business accounts and Google Workspace accounts (formerly Google GSuite).

 In the cloud storage pop-up window, you see your files for the selected web app.
 You can: